 If the matter cannot be resolved informally, the student should register the complaint in writing with Director, Department of Nursing.
-If the matter is not resolved, the student will submit in writing, the complaint to the Dean of the School of Professional and Graduate Studies.
-The Dean or his delegate will conduct an investigation within a reasonable time of the receipt of the complaint.
+If the matter is not resolved, the student will submit in writing, the complaint to the Executive Dean.
+The Executive Dean or his delegate will conduct an investigation within a reasonable time of the receipt of the complaint.
 The investigation may involve a meeting with the parties involved.
-In appropriate situations, as determined by the Dean, the Professional and Graduate Studies Advisory Council will conduct a hearing.
+In appropriate situations, as determined by the Executive Dean, will conduct a hearing.

 APPEAL PROCESS FOR OTHER NON-ACADEMIC DECISIONS

-The student may appeal the decision by the Professional and Graduate Studies Advisory Council by filing a written request for review with the President of the College no later than five (5) school days after receipt of notice of the decision.
+The student may appeal the decision by filing a written request for review with the President of the College no later than five (5) school days after receipt of notice of the decision.
 The President or an appropriate delegate will review the matter and may confirm or reverse the decision but may not increase any penalty imposed.
 Within a reasonable time of receipt of the request for review, the President or an appropriate delegate will advise the student, in writing, of a decision.

 POLICY FOR BACKGROUND CHECKS OF STUDENTS

 To describe the policy regarding the conduct of background checks for students participating in clinical or practicum experiences.Policy/Procedure:

 Certain clinical and/or educational agencies may require background checks for students prior to placement for clinical or practicum experiences.